ajeetchaulagain/ajeetchaulagain.com/src/posts/react-image-gallery.md

 ### Adding CSS reset file

-To avoid browser default stylings for different HTML elements, Let's add a CSS reset code provided by https://meyerweb.com/eric/tools/css/reset/.
+To avoid browser default stylings for different HTML elements, you will add a CSS reset code provided by https://meyerweb.com/eric/tools/css/reset/.
 To add the CSS reset code to the project, copy and paste the above code to a new file called _css-reset.css_ in the _styles_ directory.
 And reference that newly created file in _index.css_, which acts as our entry point for all the CSS:

 ```css
 @import './css-reset.css';